alexdln/nimpl-cache/packages/cache-redis/README.md

 The cache handler accepts the following parameters (all optional):

 - `logger` (Logger): Custom logging function that receives a log data object with `type`, `status`, `source`, `key`, and optional `message` properties.
 Use this to integrate with your logging infrastructure (_e.g., structured logging, metrics collection_).
 Default: custom console logger (_enabled when `NEXT_PRIVATE_DEBUG_CACHE` or `NIC_LOGGER` environment variable is set_)
-- `lruTtl` (number | "auto"): Time-to-live for LRU cache entries in seconds.
-Use `"auto"` to derive TTL from entry expiration.
-Prefer 0 or minimal values for multi-pod environments.
-Default: `"auto"`
 - `lruOptions` (LRUCache.Options | LRUCache): Options for the [`LRU cache`](https://www.npmjs.com/package/lru-cache) instance.
 Use `maxSize` property to set the maximum cache size in bytes.
 Default: `{ maxSize: 50 * 1024 * 1024 }` (50MB) or value from `LRU_CACHE_MAX_SIZE` env var (in MB)
+  - `lruOptions.ttl` (number | "auto"): Time-to-live for LRU cache entries in seconds.
+Use `"auto"` to derive TTL from entry expiration.
+Prefer minimal values for multi-pod environments.
+Default: `"auto"`
 - `redisOptions` (RedisOptions & { url?: string; connectionStrategy?: RedisConnectionStrategy }): Redis connection options from [`ioredis`](https://www.npmjs.com/package/ioredis).
 - `redisOptions.url` specify the Redis connection URL.
 Default: `process.env.REDIS_URL || "redis://localhost:6379"`
 - `redisOptions.connectionStrategy` how the handler behaves when Redis connection fails.
 Default: `"ignore"`